-Britain was at war for a large part of the 18th Century, most notably involved in the Austrian War of Succession, the Seven Years War and the American War of Independence.
-Britain's victories in the Seven Years War delivered significant territorial gains and concreted its position as master of the high seas and the worlds leading colonial power.
+Britain's victories in the Seven Years War (1756 - 1763) delivered significant territorial gains and cemented its position as master of the high seas and the world's leading colonial power.
 The loss of the American colonies on the other hand was a severe blow.
-Plymouth played an important role in the protection of the country and its interests as a naval garrison town and the location of the arowing naval dockyard.
+Plymouth played an important role in the protection of the country and its interests as a naval garrison town and the location of the growing naval dockyard.
 Many of the naval officers who were stationed in Plymouth would have been among Reynolds' early client base; the commissions from military officers would continue throughout his career and serve to celebrate Britain's heroes in true patriotic fashion.

 London had become the major European port as a result of Britain's increasing trade with its colonies.
 The city grew and many of its inhabitants were involved with the port; merchants, shipping agents and clerks, customs officers, marine insurers and those who worked in the financial institutions.
 These occupations swelled the ranks of the 'middling classes', joining the doctors, solicitors and clergymen.
 Sugar, tobacco and cotton from plantations in Britain's colonies were among the most profitable imports - the production of these commodities relied heavily on the transatlantic slave trade.

-London was also the political centre; there were two political parties that held the balance of power during the century - the Tories and the
+London was also the political centre; there were two political parties that held the balance of power during the century - the Tories and the Whigs.

-Whigs.
 The Whig politician Robert Walpole became the first person to hold the powers of a Prime Minister in 1721.
-The Tories were traditional and tended to come from the old landed families whilst the Whigs were popular with the up and coming merchant class and professionals and were more liberal in their beliefs.
+The Tories were traditional and tended to come from the old landed families.
+The Whigs were popular with the up and coming merchant class and professionals and were more liberal in their beliefs.
 Only about 5% of the population were eligible to vote and qualification was by property.

 Members of Parliament were another source of commission for Reynolds and he painted Charles Fox and Lord Rockingham among others.
-The cartoons of James Gillray offer an interesting contrast to Sir Joshua's portraits and an insight into contemporary political issues.
+The cartoons of James Gillray offer an interesting contrast to Reynolds' portraits and an insight into contemporary political issues.

-Many of Reynolds's clients came from wealthy landed families, many of whom had residences in the new and fashionable areas of the city as well as country homes; they would have been attracted by the many pleasurable pursuits and society that London offered.
-The theatres of Drury Lane and Covent Garden, the opera and the art exhibitions would be the in places to be seen and the fashionable ladies of the day would display their fine and fancy garments.
+Many of Reynolds' clients came from wealthy landed families, many of whom had residences in the new and fashionable areas of the city as well as country homes; they would have been attracted by the many pleasurable pursuits and society that London offered.
+The theatres of Drury Lane and Covent Garden, the opera and the art exhibitions would be the 'in' places to be seen and the fashionable ladies of the day would display their fine and fancy garments.
 The popularity of the theatre transcended class - even the Prince Regent was an avid theatre goer - and Reynolds painted the popular stars of the day.

 The scientific discoveries of the enlightenment led to inventions such as James Watt's steam engine and Arkwright's spinning frame which kick started the industrial revolution that occurred in the latter half of the century.
-The first cotton mill opened in Derbyshire in 1771 although it wasn't until the 19th century that industrialists ranked among the wealthiest classes.
+The first cotton mill opened in Derbyshire in 1771 although it wasn't until the 1800s that industrialists ranked among the wealthiest classes.
 Enlightenment philosophers had applied rational thinking to big questions such as the nature and existence of God and about how society should be structured.
 Adam Smith's major work The Wealth of Nations applied enlightenment logic to the economy and with its theory on free trade was the herald of today's capitalist society.